 DIRECTOR

 School of Distance Education

 University of Kerala, Karlavattem

-Thirmy and the nuram - 695 581
+Thiravanauthanuram - 695 581

-Master of Arts (Hindi) PROGRAMME PROJECT REPORT
+Bachelor of Arts (History)

 The University of Kerala is a State university located in Thiruvananthapuram, the capital city Kerala.
 University of Kerala is the first University in the State, originally established as the University of Travancore in 1937 and is the 16th oldest University of the country.
-The present the University extends to the revenue districts of territorial jurisdiction of Thiruvananthapuram, Kollam, Alapuzha and Pathanamthitta.
+The present territorial jurisdiction of the University extends to the revenue districts Thiruvananthapuram, Kollam, Alapuzha and Pathanamthitta.
 The University of Kerala is offering courses in regular as well as distance mode.
 In regular mode the University offers wide range of programmes at the undergraduate, post graduate, MPhil, doctoral levels, post graduate diploma, diploma and certificate levels.
 In distance mode the University offers 13 UG and 13 PG programmes.
 The University of Kerala has undergone immense transformation on various fronts during the last 80 years.
 The University has been recognized by the UGC as per UGC Act, 1956 under Section 2 (f) and 12 (b) and has been reaccredited by NAAC with A grade in 2015.
 University also bagged the First Chancellor's Award for the Best University in Kerala in 2015.
 There are at present 223 affiliated colleges and 82 research centres under the University and have 42 teaching and research departments (under 11 schools), 10 teacher education centres, 7 UIMs and 17 UITs.
 There are at present 149 faculty members of which 30 are Professors, 35 Associate Professors and 84 Assistant Professors under its 42 teaching and research departments.
 In addition, there are 54 guest faculty members and 10 visiting faculty members working in the departments.
 Among the teaching faculty members 160 are PhD degree holders.
 1492 administrative staff and 30 technical staff are also working in the University.